-Today is the last day of the draw!
+Today is the last day of the trekking!

 After half an hour of walking and enjoying the surroundings, you pass Phakding.
-Even if you return on your footsteps, you’ll still see the Khumbu valley in a completely different way!
+Even though you return on your footsteps, you will see the Khumbu valley completely different at the descent!

-From Phakding you walk another 3 hours especially you are back in Lukla.
-You can only fly early in the morning, so today you sleep in Lukla.
+From Phakding you will hike for another 3 hours or so back to Lukla.
+Flying is only possible early in the morning, so you will sleep in Lukla today.

-You spend the night in a teahouse in Lukla.
+You will spend the night in a teahouse in Lukla.

 From Manthali you will be brought back to Kathmandu in a small minibus.
-You are free to spend the rest of the day in Kathmandu.
+The rest of the day you are free to spend in Kathmandu.

 Are you a bit overwhelmed by the pressure of the city?
 Then take a look at the Garden of Dreams, a neo-classical garden in the heart of Kathmandu!